tc3t/benchmarks/map/mapPerformanceComparison.md

 * dfglib::MapVectorAoS
 * dfglib::MapVectorSoA

 Instead of looking at performance as function of element count, the focus is to give concrete examples at some arbitrarily chosen element count and use case.
-All code was compiled with 32-bit MSVC2015 update 3.
+All code was compiled with 32-bit MSVC2015 update 3 and boost 1.61.0.

 ## 1. Case study: Insert performance with \<int, int\> maps